All Episodes

 Number four, by most accounts, consumer confidence is rising.

-This they published this.
+They published this.

-This is uh one day after the conference board reports the lowest consumer confidence in 20 years at 52%.
+This is one day after the conference board reports the lowest consumer confidence in 20 years at 52%.

 Now it's 52.